njuh0/MacDeepTranscriber/README.md

 ## The Power of Native Apple Speech

-Audio Study is built on Apple's native Speech Recognition framework, which offers significant advantages:
+MacDeepTranscriber is built on Apple's native Speech Recognition framework, which offers significant advantages:

 - **Efficiency**: It is incredibly lightweight and consumes minimal RAM compared to other popular models like Whisper MLX.
 This means you can run it seamlessly in the background without slowing down your Mac.
 - **Speed**: Get real-time transcriptions with very low latency.